 The headline figure counts permit and license records on file with the City of New Orleans, deduplicated by permit number.
 A license is not a listing: some licenses cover multiple units, some licensed homes sit unrented, and jurisdictions that publish nothing are missing entirely.
 Treat it as a verified floor for the size of Louisiana's legal short-term rental market — not a census.

-For the hosts who hold one of those licenses, the math is unusual: a legally capped supply in one of America's highest-demand leisure cities.
-Marketing a licensed New Orleans rental is less about beating ten thousand neighbors and more about earning direct bookings that OTA fees would otherwise eat.
+For the hosts who hold one of those active licenses, the math is unusual and enviable: a legally capped supply in one of America's highest-demand leisure cities.
+You are not fighting ten thousand neighbors for the same weekend — the city's rules already did that filtering.
+The scarce asset is the license itself.

 The official registries we compiled show 26,029 permit and license records on file with the City of New Orleans as of July 2026.
 Not every Louisiana jurisdiction publishes its data, so the true statewide figure is higher.